 Monthly Archive Meeting and Scanning Sessions

-We next meet in the Trinity Room in Fakenham Parish Church,
+In the Trinity Room at Fakenham Parish Church.

 If you are unable to come along, you can send us your pictures via e-mail